-Medina Lab Undergraduate research assistant Pennsylvania State University, University Park, PA August 2015-present
+Medina Lab Undergraduate research assistant Pennsylvania State University, University Park, PA August 2015-February 2017

 Project: Bacterial communities associated with Symbiodinium August 2015 - present Through this project, I aim to identify bacterial species common to five strains of Symbiodinium.
 Culturing Symbiodinium and plating their bacteria on marine agar plates, I have isolated and identified 39 bacterial colonies with 16S sequencing in conjunction with 16S whole community sequencing of Symbiodinium liquid cultures.
 Currently, I am determining whether the addition of some of these bacteria influence the growth rates (via cell counts) and health (via PAM yield) of the different strains of Symbiodinium.
 In a sub-project, I have separated the cells of the Symbiodinium from surrounding bacteria with flow cytometry and am characterizing the remaining bacterial communities of these cultures and their health over time to possibly identify an innate bacterial community of these zooxanthellae.
 Finally, I plan on determining whether any of the bacteria I have isolated produced antimicrobial against the pathogen Vibrio corallilyticus.
 Very excited about the data so far!